 I have celebrated various holidays, birthdays and anniversaries in a hospital room with loved ones.
 Even though no one complained, it was tough.
 So I tried to do everything I could to make the occasion a festive, positive and enjoyable experience.

-Here are a few things to consider if you are spending the Holidays this year visiting someone in the Hospital.
-They are simple things to do and try and hopefully, they might make your visit more enjoyable for all.
+Here are a few things to consider if you are spending the Holidays this year visiting someone in the hospital.
+They are simple things to do and try and they just might make your visit more enjoyable for all.

 Food